 What you call it really isn’t important; the basic idea behind a Bug Out Bag (BOB) is pretty simple.
-At its most basic, a BOB is a pre-packed bag filled with the gear and supplies you need to survive an emergency situation.
+At its most basic, a BOB is a pre-packed bag filled with the essential gear and supplies you need to survive an emergency situation.
 It’s something that you can grab quickly, should a disaster or emergency situation occur that would require you to leave your location.

-What items do you really need in your Bug Out Bag?
+What type of gear should you pack in your Bug Out Bag?

 There really is no One-Size-Fits-All Bug Out Bag solution.
-When it comes to filling your bag, a number of things need to be thought of; first and foremost should be planning.
+When it comes to packing your bag, a number of things need to be considered; first and foremost, should be planning.

 Starting with a good plan is really the only way to get started.
-In order to know what items should go into your bag, you need to consider the following couple of things:
+In order to know what gear should go into your bag, you need to consider the following couple of things:

 - What are the most likely disaster situations you will face?
 Part of truly being prepared for anything, means knowing exactly what situations you’re preparing for.
 Before ever buying a single piece of gear for your bag, it’s a good idea to first figure out what situations you are actually preparing for.
-This will give you a good idea of what you need to pack, how long you need to pack for, and how much gear you will likely need.
+This will give you a good idea of what you need to pack, how long you need to pack for, and how much gear you will need to survive.